Respect for the Aged Day (敬老の日): A Meaningful Holiday for Everyone

 Back in the UK, this could be quite rude.
 But in Japan, this isn’t meant to offend us.
 Far from it.
 In most cases, people want to ascertain how old we are to ensure that they speak to us using the most polite language.
 With Japanese having three different forms of language: casual, polite and honorific.
 When we speak to someone with more years behind them, in most cases we would use keigo – an honorific form of language.

 Japan and Palau are the only countries in the world to have national holidays dedicated to the elderly but the symbolism of this day is relevant to everyone.
 Most of us, at some point in our lives, will move away from home, and as a result, we see less-and-less of our parents and grandparents.
 This holiday is a welcome reminder to treasure the older population; to listen to them, learn from them and support them as much as possible.
+If you haven’t seen them in a while, simply call them out for lunch and go” Hisashiburi desu“!
+It may seem like a small act but a little does go a long way!

 After all, it is through the older generations that we can learn from their mistakes, learn their traditions and use their experience to make better decisions.